mdhugge/School_District_Analysis/README.md

   Thomas High School is a charter school and removing the ninth grader data had no impact on the overall score based on school type.

 ## Summary
+After removing the math and reading scores for ninth graders at Thomas High School the updated school district analysis had an overall passing rate for all schoolst was 0.3% lower.
+The average math score decreased by 0.07 and the average reading score increased by 0.05 for Thomas High School.
+Also, the overall passing percentage decreased by 0.32 for Thomas High School.